Hands-on Gear Review

 The trail finding score is good, but below its less expensive competitors.
 The beam comparison photo below shows how the Spot casts a more distant beam.

-This has the best battery life of the top five headlamps tested.
-It's exceptional, but the Spot is not that far behind.
 All Tikka headlamps come with the option of adding the Core rechargeable battery for another $25.

 Ease of Use